MatthewLane412/bikesharing/README.md

 ![Link to Dashboard](/Images/Stop_Time_by_Gender.PNG)

-Most rides are for less than 1 hour in lenght.
+Most rides are for less than 1 hour in length.
 ![Link to Dashboard](/Images/Trip_Duration_by_User.PNG)